phenixMaster/books_rating_project_python_main/README.md

 # books_rating_project.
 removes all commit tests
 add new features.
 add new datatsets.
-mmodels validation
+models validation

 Christophe : my proposal
 joe:  did something
 This repository is about books ratings.
 A machine learning project.